nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add a task :  `todo`, `deadline`, `event`

 There are three different tasks, namely todo, event and deadline.
-Different commands are used to faciliate the adding of different tasks to Duke as seen below.
+The different commands used helps to facilitate the adding of different tasks to Duke as seen below.
-Commands are case insenstive so do ensure that commands are keyed in correctly without additional space and in lower alphabets.
+Note: * Commands are case-insensitive.
+      * The program only accept commands in lower alphabets.

 #### `todo`
 Todo command add a todo task which requires task description and no other field as input.